-For judges and dependents to enrol in the benefit plans, they must complete the Active Employee Enrolment/Change Form and submit it to their Human Resources or Payroll Services office within 31 calendar days of becoming eligible to participate, or within 31 calendar days of a life changing event outlined in the table on the next page.
+For judges and dependents to enrol in the benefit plans, they must complete the Active Employee Enrolment/Change Form and submit it to their Human Resources or Payroll Services office within 31 calendar days of becoming eligible to participate, or within 31 calendar days of a life changing event outlined in the table on page 4.
 An enrolment checklist is included in Appendix B.

-Basic Life/AD&D insurance are compulsory, and the employer must enrol the judge immediately upon becoming eligible.
+Basic Life/AD&D - Participation is compulsory, and the employer must enrol the judge immediately upon becoming eligible.